Summer Camps 2023

 $275/student

 Summer Camp Cancellation Policy: Full refund of the course tuition and processing fee will be made if Sunset Playhouse School for the Arts cancels a scheduled class for any reason.
-If a student cancels out of a camp 7 days before the first day (one week before on Monday), a full refund of the course tuition will be made (minus the $5 processing fee to cover administration costs).
-No refunds or tuition credits are given starting on the Tuesday (6 days) before the first day of camp.
+If a student cancels out of a camp 14 days before the first day (Monday, two weeks before the first day), a full refund of the course tuition will be made (minus the $7 processing fee to cover administration costs).
+No refunds or tuition credits are given starting on the Tuesday (13 days) before the first day of camp.